orkhan-amrullayev/lane_detection/README.md

    - averaging all the candidate lines (both for the left and right side separately) in order to get one final line for each side

 6. Defining coordinates
    - lines will be shown from the bottom until to the point indicated in this part of the code

 ============

-If you want to try the code with the same video, upload it and change the path of the video accordingly.
+If you want to try the code with the same video, upload it and change the path accordingly.

-If you want to try the code with your own video, you need to change the lines indicating triangle (52-54) and y1, y2 (9-10) to show the yellow line up to that coordinate.
+If you want to try the code with your own video, you need to change the lines indicating triangle (52-54) and y1, y2 (9-10) to show the blue line up to that coordinate.

 Useful link for more explicit explainations: https://www.youtube.com/watch?v=eLTLtUVuuy4